 Field/Button Action Signal Click on and select the required signal from the 'Select Signal' dialog.
 Attribute Click on the drop-down arrow and select the attribute (as previously created in the Signal element) with which the arguments are to be associated.
 Value Type the appropriate value for the attribute.
 Add Click on this button and select the appropriate ActionPins from the 'Select Pin' dialog, to identify the arguments for the Signal.
 To assign more than one ActionPin, press the Ctrl key while you select each one.
-To assign more than one Action in, press the Curricy while you select each one.
 Save Click on this button to save your changes.